w3c/media-wg/meetings/2025-01-14-Media_Working_Group_Teleconference-agenda.md

 * [w3c/media-session#350](https://github.com/w3c/mediasession/pull/350) Introduce a generic skip action as a replacement to skipad
 * Tracks on SourceBuffer with MSE in a worker
+* w3c/media-capabilities#222 - Should be ready for review

 If you would like to add an item to the agenda, please open a pull request against this agenda.